1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Diagnosis typically involves an endoscopy to visualize the esophagus, an X-ray with a barium swallow to outline the esophageal shape, or both.
+Endoscopy is usually performed in order to see the esophagus, an X-ray with a barium swallow to define the esophageal shape, or both.

-Why choose a local Houston specialist at GastroDoxs?
+Is it better to select a local Houston expert at GastroDoxs?

 Related Blogs